How to measure the results of a PR campaign?

-Brand mentions, or the volume of mentions, indicate how many times the name of your company, your hashtag, or any other word you monitor while running a PR campaign, has been mentions online within a given timeframe.
+Brand mentions, or the volume of mentions, indicate how many times the name of your company, your hashtag, or any other word you monitor while running a PR campaign, has been mentioned online within a given timeframe.

 If the main goal of your PR campaign is to raise awareness, keep an eye on the volume of mentions.

 The spikes will indicate that your audience is talking about your product or action.